tentwentyfour/nextcloud-link/README.md

 > Add a new group.

 ### Shares
-The following methods are available on `client.shares`
+The following methods are available on `client.shares`:

 `delete(shareId: string| number):  Promise<boolean>`
 > Delete a share.